 Wait, Democrats and Republicans can actually agree on something?
 Well, every Democrat and Republican running for governor of Michigan at least.
 The Michigan “Pension Tax”, is so unpopular with Michigan retirees, that it actually brought together people on both sides of the political spectrum.
 Democrat Gretchen Whitmer and Republican Bill Schuette both campaigned for eliminating the pension tax during the 2018 governor race.
 Governor Rick Snyder implemented the “retirement tax” after he was elected governor in 2011.
 The Michigan pension tax started taxing retirement account withdrawals and pensions payments that were previously exempt for retirees.
-So, when Gov. Whitmer announced her proposal to eliminate the pension tax last week you would expect it to be met with a lot of praise.
+So, when Gov. Whitmer announced her proposal to eliminate the pension tax earlier this year you would expect it to be met with a lot of praise.
 Not exactly.
-In fact, for some retirees, her recent announcement may actually raise taxes!
+In fact, for some retirees, her announcement may actually raise taxes!
 This article analyzes the recent proposal to eliminate the Michigan pension tax.

 The Michigan Pension Tax

 During the 2018 gubernatorial race, you couldn’t go five minutes without another commercial promising to eliminate the pension tax.
 Or, if looking for full effect, the Michigan “Retirement Tax”.
 So, what is this pension tax?
 Depending on your age, a Michigan retiree may have to pay state taxes on retirement account withdrawals and/or pensions.
-The Michigan state tax rate is currently 4.25%.
+The Michigan state tax rate is currently a flat 4.25%.

 Here is a breakdown of how pensions and retirement accounts are currently taxed based on when you were born.
 Although we don’t have all of the details, the new proposal would eliminate all state taxes on pensions and retirement withdrawals for retirees.